 Aizu Sazaedo is a three-storied, hexagonal Buddhist pagoda located in Aizu-Wakamatsu.

-Ikudo, the abbot of the Zen temple Jissoji in Wakamatsu, decided to construct a pagoda to house 33 images of Kannon Bodhisattva and selected the Miya Daiku (shrine carpenter) Yamagishi Kiuemon, to carry out his plan.
+Ikudo, the abbot of the Zen temple Jissoji in Wakamatsu, decided to construct a pagoda to house 33 images of Kannon Bodhisattva and selected the Miya Daiku (shrine carpenter) Yamagishi Kiuemon to carry out his plan.

 OK, so how do people deal with Japanese architecture in real life?

-Chairs and tables were not widely used until the 20h century, now and then, Japanese people feel comfortable sitting on a cushion or on the floor.
+Chairs and tables were not widely used until the 20h century, now and then, Japanese people feel comfortable sitting on a cushion or the floor.

 Japanese architecture has influenced Western architecture with its emphasis on simplicity, horizontal lines, and flexible spaces.